 The present and future focus is to keep it as a regional herbarium of Northwestern Ontario.
 However, through exchanges in the past, the herbarium has specimens from other regions of Canada and many other parts of the world.

-The vascular plant specimens of the districts of Thunder Bay, Rainy River and Kenora that are stored in the herbarium have been entered into our computer database.
+The vascular plant specimens of the districts of Thunder Bay, Rainy River, Kenora, Sudbury, Algoma and Cochrane that are stored in the herbarium are being entered into our computer database.
 All NW Ontario records are being checked, barcoded and digitally photographed for posting on Lakehead University Library Archival website.
 These records will be gradually linked to our herbarium's Collections tab and made available world-wide.
-In the past, through a partnership program with Algoma University College, in the future complete records from our herbarium will be accessed through the Northern Ontario Plant Database from Sault Ste.
+In the past, through a partnership program with Algoma University College, records from our herbarium (to about 2005) could be accessed through the Northern Ontario Plant Database from Sault Ste.
 Marie.
 This older partial database may still be available.

 The Claude Garton Herbarium is open to the public (call to confirm hours of operation).
-Erika North is the present curator, having replaced Emma Lehmberg (2016-2018) and previously Erika North, who resigned from a long engagement with the herbarium in 2016.
+Kristi Dysievick is the present curator, having replaced Emma Lehmberg (2016-2018) and previously Erika North, who resigned from a long engagement with the herbarium in 2016.
 Loans of specimens are usually reserved for institutions that are carrying out research such as plant distributions and taxonomic revisions.
 The herbarium is currently limiting its intake of physical specimen and strongly encourages submissions of new observations on the iNaturalist platform.